 Tata Consultancy Services, Banyan Park

 This twenty-three acre technology campus for Tata Consultancy Services is located on a wooded site in Mumbai, near the International Airport.
-Phase 1 of the project was completed in 2014 and is in-use.
-Phase 2 and 3 will be completed in 2016 and 2018 respectively.
+Phases I & II are now complete, a third phase is forthcoming.

 Known as Banyan Park, the campus provides offices for 2,000 people and includes the company’s headquarters, a training center, conference center, cafeteria, library, auditorium, and recreation center.
 The program is divided into twelve separate buildings, connected by a network of raised, shaded passage ways that provide refuge from Mumbai’s intense heat and seasonal monsoons.
 The campus is intended to be experienced on foot.

 The buildings are low to the ground to emphasize the natural beauty of the site which is uniquely verdant for Mumbai and provides a habitat for many exotic birds, butterflies and endangered fruit bats.
 Spaces are configured around a series of exterior courtyards.
 Elliptical openings in the roofs filter light and air into the courtyards below as well as diffused natural light into the workspaces.
 “Breakout” areas off the hallways, allow people to engage with each other among views of the verdant landscape.